Kacper-Pietkun/Speech-to-face/README.md

     - Convert FaceEncoder implementation from TensorFlow to Pytorch (model and trained weights from [github.com/serengil/deepface](https://github.com/serengil/deepface) repository)
     - Convert FaceEncoder implementation from TensorFlow to Pytorch (model and trained weights from [github.com/rcmalli/keras-vggface](https://github.com/rcmalli/keras-vggface) repository)
 - **[Train VoiceEncoder model and FaceDecoder model](https://github.com/Kacper-Pietkun/Speech-to-face/tree/master/src/train)**
-    - Scrpit for training VoiceEncoder model
+    - Scrpit for training VoiceEncoder model (separate for VoiceEncoder and AST)
     - Script for training FaceDecoder model
 - **[Inference - usage of trained models](https://github.com/Kacper-Pietkun/Speech-to-face/tree/master/src/inference)**
-    - Speech-to-Face pipeline: Use trained models (VoiceEncoder and FaceDecoder) to generate image of a face based on a person's speech
+    - Speech-to-Face pipeline: Use trained models (VoiceEncoder/AST and FaceDecoder) to generate image of a face based on a person's speech
     - Face-to-Face pipeline: Use trained models (FaceEncoder and FaceDecoder) to generate image of a face based on image of a face